apache/pekko-connectors/docs/src/main/paradox/google-common.md

 ## Apply custom settings to a part of the stream

-In certain situations it may be desirable to modify the @apidoc[GoogleSettings] applied to a part of the stream, for example to use different credentials or change the @apidoc[akka.stream.alpakka.google.RetrySettings].
+In certain situations it may be desirable to modify the @apidoc[GoogleSettings] applied to a part of the stream, for example to use different credentials or change the @apidoc[org.apache.pekko.stream.connectors.google.RetrySettings].
 This is accomplished by adding @apidoc[GoogleAttributes$] to your stream.

 Scala